Archive for September, 2010

 Once I figured out the food he needed to thrive, I found a wonderful local pet shop that carries high-quality, grain-free dog food.
 I rotate his proteins by purchasing two different bags each time I stock up.
 One time it might be fish and potato or duck and sweet potato.
 The next time it might be bison, lamb or venison.

-Those of you who’ve been following this blog know about my bordering-on-obsessive love and support for Grant Family Farms.
-Well, Andy is drifting into the pet food business (sort of), so pastured, organic beef bones and organ meat will also be part of Fairbanks’ diet.
-I love it!
+Those of you who’ve been following this blog know I belong to Grant Farms CSA program and support my local farmers.
+Well, Andy Grant is drifting into the pet food business (sort of), so pastured, organic beef bones and organ meat will also be part of Fairbanks’ diet.
+Perfect.
 Join a CSA and you and your pet will be healthier and you’ll be supporting the “eat local” movement in new and wonderful ways.
 Better for your health, your pet’s health and the health of the environment.
 As it should be.

 Peace, love and gluten-free dogs!